riskframe/ai-rmm/framework/manage-4.2.md

 3. Foster a culture of continuous improvement and adaptability to ensure that AI systems remain relevant, trustworthy, and effective in meeting evolving requirements.

+### Manage 4.2: Suggested Work Products

+* Measurable Improvement Goals Document - A document outlining specific, measurable improvement goals for AI system updates, including defined metrics and targets.
+* Update Schedule Calendar - A calendar or schedule detailing the planned update cycles for the AI system, including dates for implementation and relevant milestones.
+* Data-Driven Insights Report - A report summarizing data analytics findings and insights derived from post-deployment monitoring data and user feedback.
+* Collaboration Framework Documentation - Documentation outlining the framework for collaboration with relevant AI actors, including communication channels and engagement strategies.
+* Improvement Activities Log - A log or database recording all improvement activities related to AI system updates, including identified opportunities, implemented changes, and outcomes.
+* Stakeholder Engagement Plan - A plan detailing strategies for engaging with relevant stakeholders throughout the AI system update process, including communication methods and feedback mechanisms.
+* Performance Metrics Dashboard - A dashboard displaying key performance metrics and indicators for tracking progress towards improvement goals and evaluating the effectiveness of AI system updates.
+* Documentation Review Checklist - A checklist outlining criteria for reviewing and documenting improvement activities to ensure consistency and completeness.
+* Lessons Learned Report - A report summarizing lessons learned from previous AI system updates, including successes, challenges, and recommendations for future improvements.